donohutcheon/tictactoe/tutorial.md

 in that it calculates the result of the game and returns the row that concluded the game (if there is one).
 In this case the two concepts are related enough to combine them.
 Under the hood this function probes each line (diagonal, row and column) to find a row of n adjacent pieces.
-It does this by iterating over each square of that line and compares whether the adjacent pieces are equal.
+It does this by iterating over each square of that line and compares whether the adjacent piece is equal.
 The comparison loop ends if two positions differ as there is no point checking any further.
 If the loop managed to increment `i` enough times to equate to `n - 1` then a concluding line has been found, and the player that made that line has won the game.
 ```go